gbdk-2020/gbdk-2020/docs/pages/05_banking_mbcs.md

         Recommended:
         .c and .s -> (compiler) .o -> (bankpack) -> .rel -> (linker) ... -> .gb

   - It is important because when bankpack assigns a bank for an autobanked (bank=255) object file (.o) it rewrites the bank and will then no longer see the file as one that needs to be auto-banked.
-That file will then remain in it's previously assigned bank until a source change causes the compiler to rebuild it to an object file again which resets it's bank to 255.
+That file will then remain in its previously assigned bank until a source change causes the compiler to rebuild it to an object file again which resets its bank to 255.

   - For example consider a fixed-bank source file growing too large to share a bank with an auto-banked source file that was previously assigned to it.
 To avoid a bank overflow it would be important to have the auto-banked file check every time whether it can share that bank or not.

-  - See @ref bankpack for more options and settings
+  - See @ref bankpack for more options and settings.